-Our staff and private counselors work with each resident so that she can determine the best plan for herself and for her child.
-Those who choose to make an adoption plan work with an attorney who provides the services free of charge to Lifehouse residents.
+Our staff and private counselors work with each program participants so that she can determine the best plan for herself and for her child.
+Those who choose to make an adoption plan work with an attorney who provides the services free of charge to Lifehouse program participants.

 Q. Can I stay in school?

 Those young women who have not completed high school will work on obtaining their GED.
-For those with a high school diploma, employment is required, and many of our residents balance work with furthering their education.
+For those with a high school diploma, employment is required, and many of our program participants balance work with furthering their education.